For Domestic Violence Victims in an Abusive Relationship

 If you know that it is going to be difficult to leave, try finding a place to go once a week that won’t raise suspicion like, a regular visit to a friend’s house, or join a gym perhaps, this way your spouse won’t miss your presence and you can escape before they even know it.

 For more information on domestic violence, batters intervention program and victim advocate services, please Contact Us Here or by calling us at: 239-939-3363.
-Located in Ft.
+Located at: 3049 Cleveland Ave.
+Suite 100 Ft.
 Myers, Florida.